- 3 Tiger Safaris

 - All transfers

 - 3 Canter / Jeep safari drives in Ranthambore National Park

-- 2 Visits to Bear Rescue facility centre including a donation
+- 2 visits to a Bear Rescue facility centre including a donation

-- 1 Visit to Elephant Rescue Facility Centre including a donation
+- 1 visit to an Elephant Rescue Facility Centre including a donation

 - Rickshaw ride in Delhi during tour of Old Delhi.